To help you find the information you require more easily, we have split this page into relevant sections:

 Click the links below if you want to carry out an online check to see which benefits you might be able to claim.
 You will need to have all your information to hand about your (and your partner’s) income, including details about your rent or mortgage payments and Council Tax.
 Please visit us at Citizens Advice if you would like us to carry out a full benefits check for you and help you make a benefit claim.

-To check which benefits you may be entitled to, use these benefits checkers:
+To check which benefits you may be entitled to, use these benefits checkers on the government website:

 Universal Credit is gradually being rolled out across the UK and will eventually replace all of the following benefits for people of working age: